 Site Logo, Site Icon, and Browser Tab Icon

 If you uploaded your logo but the browser tab still shows a different icon, that does not mean the logo upload failed.
 The Site Logo, the Site Icon, and social sharing images are separate settings that do not automatically replace one another.
+This guide explains what each one does and how to set each on your Pixelgrade LT site, which is built on the Anima block theme.

 What each setting does